maia-labs-dev/mbox-api/README.md

 ----

+Maia Labs develops the intelligent endoscopic module ColoMaia, leveraging AI to enhance polyp detection, automate medical reports, and optimize video storage.
+The system is compatible with any endoscopic tower and integrates with hospital systems, improving diagnostic accuracy and saving doctors' time.
 Maia is capable of communicating with third-party systems via REST/FHIR and seamlessly integrates with PACS platforms.

 # Third party integration